 Banuba AI VE SDK is a premade module that can be quickly integrated into an app and provide a host of video editing capabilities.
 These include both the core ones (e.g. recording and trimming) and advanced features like augmented reality effects, voice modification, and picture-in-picture mode.
 Compared to an average java video editing library, AI VE SDK is more complex but also more powerful.
 It is not the only product of its kind but it is one of the best.

 Its main use cases are:

 - Short video apps.
 If you want to dethrone TikTok, you need to go to market ASAP and deliver a comparably enjoyable user experience.
 A solid SDK can give you both.

 - Social media.
 The short video format is extremely popular now, with most social networks Instagram, Facebook, and others working to attract users with it.
-With AI Video Editor SDK you can get this functionality in a couple of days.
+With AI Video Editing API and SDK you can get this functionality in a couple of days.
 See the example of Chingari for this use case.

 - Mobile clipmaking.
 The SDK is compatible with native Android and iOS (Java/Kotlin video editors and Swift video editors) as well cross-platform frameworks like Flutter and React Native.

 - eCommerce.
 Video editing functionality can be built into eCommerce apps to help promote products and support customers.
 This is quickly becoming the new norm.

 - eLearning.
 A Kotlin video editor can be an invaluable part of an authoring tool.
 It allows quickly making and launching educational videos optimized for all screen sizes.